playht/text-to-speech-api/README.md

 Use this endpoint to check the conversion status of a certain article using its transcription ID.

 If the article is converted, the response will also contain the article configuration, e.g. voice and narration style.
-A `true` value for `error` property indicates a conversion failure.
+A `true` value for `error` field indicates a conversion failure.

 Where `{transcriptionId}` is the ID provided in the successful response of [Convert](#convert) endpoint.